mravaloarison/speakeasy/README.md

 Mami Ravaloarison: [mravaloarison](https://github.com/mravaloarison)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.mc]() file for details
+This project is licensed under the MIT License - see the [LICENSE.md]() file for details